Why Educational Equity Matters

 Girls

 Girls are disproportionately affected due to gender bias, safety concerns, and household responsibilities.
-In many communities, girls’ education is still seen as secondary to that of boys.

 Students from SC / ST / OBC Communities